platformsh/platformsh-docs/docs/src/development/local/tethered.md

 ## Connect to services directly

 With open tunnels to all your services, you can also connect to the running services directly.
-Get information on all running services by running the following command:
+To get information on all running services, run the following command:

 ```bash
 $ platform tunnels